githedgehog/docs/docs/vlab/overview.md

 ## HHFAB

+Hedgehog maintains a utility to install and configure VLAB, called `hhfab`, aka Fabricator.

 The `hhfab` CLI provides a special command `vlab` to manage the virtual labs.
 It allows you to run sets of virtual machines to simulate the Fabric infrastructure including control node, switches, test servers and it automatically runs the installer to get Fabric up and running.